Kristi Noem: COVID-19 pandemic

-One of the largest COVID-19 outbreaks in the U.S. at the time occurred in South Dakota.
+In early 2020 one of the largest COVID-19 outbreaks in the U.S. occurred in South Dakota.
 The Smithfield Foods production plant in Sioux Falls had four deaths, with nearly 1,300 workers and their family members testing positive.
-Secretary of Health and Human Services Alex Azar misinformed a group of legislators that meatpacking plants employees were not likely to be infected at work, but that their "home and social" habits were spreading the contagion.
+Secretary of Health and Human Services Alex Azar misinformed a group of legislators that meatpacking plants employees were unlikely to be infected at work, but that their "home and social" habits were spreading the contagion.
 Noem may have been the first officeholder to publicly express that view.

 On April 13, 2020, of an outbreak where hundreds of workers had tested positive at a Smithfield pork plant, she told Fox News, "We believe that 99 percent of what's going on today wasn't happening inside the facility".
 The industry didn't explain the deaths from COVID-19 of USDA food-safety inspectors from three plants.
 Almost 200 inspectors contracted symptomatic COVID-19.

 In the pandemic's early days, the Food Safety and Inspection Service did not provide protective equipment to its monitors, forbidding them from wearing masks in the slaughterhouses as it feared that might accentuate the risks.
 On April 9, 2020, the agency said its inspectors would be allowed to wear masks if the meatpacking plants' owners gave the federal employees permission to do so.
 Inspectors were expected to supply their own masks.
-A month later, after publication of the risk for spreading the coronavirus, the USDA at last started giving its inspectors masks.
+A month later, after publication of the risk of spreading the virus, the USDA started giving its inspectors masks.
 Noem had said that the plant was in full operation as an essential food manufacturing facility.
 Forty-eight of Smithfield's workers were hospitalized.
-On April 6, Noem issued an executive order that said people "shall" follow guidance from the Centers for Disease Control and Prevention; she also ordered everyone over age 65 in Minnehaha and Lincoln counties to stay home for three weeks.
+On April 6, 2020, Noem issued an executive order that said people "shall" follow guidance from the Centers for Disease Control and Prevention; she also ordered everyone over age 65 in Minnehaha and Lincoln counties to stay home for three weeks.